-ETFs or Exchange Traded Funds, have become a popular asset for investors of all experience levels.
+Inverse ETFs, ETFs or Exchange Traded Funds, have become a popular asset for investors of all experience levels.
 They are a stable and low-cost way for investors to gain exposure to a basket of stocks, an entire industry, or even an entire index.
-ETFs are great for passive investors who want to just park their money into an asset and let it grow over time.
-But they can also be a steady foundation of a portfolio for active traders as well.
-What are inverse ETFs?
+ETFs are great for passive investors who want to invest money into an asset and let it grow over time.
+But they can also be a steady portfolio foundation for active traders.

-This type of ETF is a fund that profits from the decline of the sector, index, or basket of stocks that it tracks.
-The fund utilizes derivatives and options trading to provide an investor with inverse performance.
+This type of ETF is a fund that profits from the decline of the sector, index, or basket of stocks it tracks.
+The fund utilizes derivatives and options trading to give an investor inverse performance.
 It is essentially like having a short position in an index or sector but in the form of an ETF.

-It might be difficult to wrap your head around it, especially since most casual investors are not into short selling.
+It might be not easy to wrap your head around it, especially since most casual investors are not into short selling.
 But there are several important ways to use inverse ETFs to our advantage!

 How Can I Use an Inverse ETF?

 Inverse ETFs trade on the public markets like any other ETF or stock.
 You can buy shares of it through your brokerage, and since it is an ETF, you can even trade options.
-This flexibility for ETFs is exactly what makes them such a popular investment vehicle with traders.
+This flexibility for ETFs makes them such a popular investment vehicle with traders.

 Buy and Hold